To The Members of

 | ||We considered the disclosures in the standalone IND AS financial statements for compliance with disclosure requirements. |

 The audit of the Standalone financial statement for the year ended 31stMarch 2020 included in the statement was carried out and reported by the predecessorauditors who have expressed unmodified opinion vide their audit report dated 9thJune 2020 whose report has been furnished to us and which have been relied upon by us forthe purpose of our audit of the statement.
 Our opinion is not modified in respect of thismatter.

 The Company's Board of Directors is responsible for the other information.
 The otherinformation comprises the information included in the Board Report including Annexure toBoard's Report Management Discussion and Analysis Business Responsibility ReportCorporate Governance and Shareholder's Information but does not include the standalonefinancial statements and our auditor's report thereon.
 The above referred information isexpected to be made available to us after the date of this auditor's report.

 Our opinion on the standalone financial statements does not cover the other informationand we do not express any form of assurance conclusion thereon.

-In preparing the standalone financial statements the Board of Directors areresponsible for assessing the Company's ability to continue as a going concerndisclosing as applicable matters related to going concern and using the going concernbasis of accounting unless the Board of Directors either intends to liquidate the Companyor to cease operations or has no realistic alternative but to do so.
+In preparing the standalone financial statements the Board of Directors areresponsible for assessing the company's ability to continue as a going concerndisclosing as applicable matters related to going concern and using the going concernbasis of accounting unless the Board of Directors either intends to liquidate the Companyor to ceases operations or has no realistic alternative but to do so.